Mbiserge/My-Portfolio-Tecnovice-Tec/README.md

 # My-Portfolio-Tecnovice-Tec
-welcome to my portfolio,showcasing my expirence as a software developer,data annalyse,with 2 years Expirence at Tecnovice-Tec.
-I have Develope  a Stronge skills in
+welcome to my portfolio,as a student of Mountain university(Buea) for an internship at Tecnovice Technologies learning the fundamentals of web development.